 This law means that an accident victim’s compensation award can be reduced to account for their share of the blame.
 And if your level of negligence exceeds 50%, you’re barred from recovering compensation.

-You’re still entitled to hold the property owner liable.
-If, for example, you weren’t paying attention and fell over an electrical wire, the insurance company will likely try to hold you at least partly responsible.
+For example, if you weren’t paying attention and fell over an electrical wire, the insurance company will likely try to hold you at least partly responsible.
+Sharing 20% of the blame will result in a 20% reduction in your awarded compensation.

-If you have questions about the complex comparative fault rules, don’t hesitate to call our law offices.
-We’ll schedule a free consultation to get you the answers you need.
+If you have questions about the complex comparative fault rules, contact a lawyer to get the answers you need.

 What Types of Compensation Are Available in Premises Liability Cases?

 If someone else was to blame for your injuries, you shouldn’t have to handle the consequences alone.
-Our attorneys at Roman Austin Personal Injury Lawyers will fight to recover compensation for:
+An experienced premises liability lawyer can fight to recover compensation for your:

 Any injury can turn your life upside down.
-If you need help exploring your legal options, don’t hesitate to call our law offices for a free case review today.
-We serve clients in New Port Richey, FL, Brooksville, and across Central Florida.
+If you need help exploring your legal options, set up a free consultation with a knowledgeable attorney today.

-Statute of Limitations in Florida Premises Liability Lawsuits
+Statute of Limitations For Florida Premises Liability Lawsuits

-The statute of limitations in Florida gives accident victims two years to file a personal injury lawsuit.
+The statute of limitations in Florida gives most accident victims two years to file a personal injury lawsuit (with some exceptions).
 The clock starts to run on the date of your accident.
 When two years are up, you can lose your right to compensation.

 Call a Trusted New Port Richey Premises Liability Lawyer For a Free Consultation Today